Build your Jupyter dashboard using Solara

 crime_charts(dff_crime)

-We cannot display all the data on the map without crashing your browser, so we limit to a maximum of a 50 points.
+Since we cannot display all the data on the map without crashing your browser, we limit it to a maximum of 50 points.

 import folium